 “No. Because it’s, like, our solar system’s analog to hell.”
 And with that, I closed the door to the bathroom and changed.
 Into my sister.

-Chapter 2: Two-Dimensional Kinematics
+Chapter 2: Introduction to One-Dimensional Kinematics

 “You actually look . . .”
 Gabby snorted, as though she couldn’t believe what she was about to say, and then said, “You’re fucking gorgeous.”

-Currently, I was staring at my reflection; at the copious waves of dark brown hair falling over my shoulders, how wearing it down brought out the olive tone in my skin more than wearing it back; at the red stain and gloss accentuating the fullness of my lips; at the dark liner and mascara and eye-shadow emphasizing the thickness of my lashes and honey color of my eyes.
+Currently, I was staring at my reflection; at the copious waves of dark brown hair falling over my shoulders, how wearing it down brought out the olive tone in my skin more than wearing it back; at the red stain and gloss accentuating the fullness of my lips; at the dark liner and mascara and eye shadow emphasizing the thickness of my lashes and honey color of my eyes.
 Paired with the half shirt and leather pants, the entirety of everything together made me look . . .

 I look hot.

 With a resigned sigh, I accepted that Gabby was correct.
 “I look like Lisa.”
 Which meant I also looked like our mother.
-Even at forty-seven, our mother and Lisa were often confused by the press.
+Even at fifty-two, our mother and Lisa were often confused by the press.

-“Exactly,” she grinned, “Like I said, you’re gorgeous.
+“Exactly.”
+She grinned.
+“Like I said, you’re gorgeous.
 You work out, right?”

-I gave her a non-committal shrug.
+I gave her a noncommittal shrug.
 I swam daily and used a standing desk, which probably didn’t meet her definition of working out.
 Lisa and Gabby, I was pretty sure, both had personal trainers.
 Theoretically, I wanted a personal trainer—because wouldn’t that be nice?
 Someone to plan my workout, keep it interesting, keep me engaged, think about my health so I didn’t have to—but in reality, I didn’t want one.

 She walked to the other side of the chair, and the Sephora external aesthetic-modifier technician (which is what I decided they ought to be called) stepped back, giving Gabby room to inspect my face from a new angle.
-“Wow—” her eyes swept over me, from the black and white converse on my feet, up to the leather pants, to my bare mid-drift, chest, collarbone, neck, “—you really do look like her.”
+“Wow—” her eyes swept over me, from the black and white Converse on my feet, up to the leather pants, to my bare midriff, chest, collarbone, neck, “—you really do look like her.”
 She sounded surprised.

 Gabby cocked her head to the side, her gaze growing thoughtful.
 “Why don’t you wear your hair down ever?
 Or do your eyes.
 You’re beautiful, or would be if you put in the effort.”